 What Kansas Courts Want in a Parenting Plan

 Over the past several decades, the American family has changed.
-As of 2018, approximately one third of children live with an unmarried parent—nearly four times higher than it was in 1960.
 While it is entirely normal for parents to separate, doing so can still be challenging.
 The good news is that there are steps that parents can take after a divorce or separation to make the process much easier.
 Creating a detailed parenting plan is a sensible and practical step.

 “There are a lot of families who agree on things, but for those who tend not to agree, it’s important to have those points of contention spelled out,” says Dana L. Parks, a family law attorney with ParksClevenger in Overland Park.
 Often parenting plans are customized by attorneys to the needs of a specific family.
 “Every family is different, and so are the parenting plans,” Parks says.

 “It used to be people who got along well would say, ‘We’ll share time with the kids as we go, and have a great life.’
 Obviously, if a material change occurred, that didn’t work all the time, and people would head to court to argue over the plan.
 That’s why, now, the court wants to see specific things in a permanent parenting plan,” she adds.

 A Detailed Parenting Schedule